 Your hiring quest doesn’t end at your to-be-employee signing an employment agreement.
 The new hire needs to be onboarded to help them seamlessly integrate with your organization.

-Essentially, onboarding begins when you extend the job offer to the prospective employee and continues till the employee starts producing results.
+Essentially, onboarding begins when you extend the job offer to the prospective employee and continues until the employee starts producing results.